cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/d/space.html.markdown

 * `org` - The GUID of the org the space belongs to
 * `org_name` - The name of the org the space belongs to
 * `quota`- The GUID of the space's quota
+* `labels` - Map of labels as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
+Works only on cloud foundry with api >= v3.63.
+* `annotations` - Map of annotations as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
+Works only on cloud foundry with api >= v3.63.